Saints frustrate Brady again, beat SB champ Buccaneers 9-0

 The Bucs, who did win a playoff game at New Orleans last January en route to winning the Super Bowl, lead the division by three games with three weeks remaining in the regular season.

-With defensive coordinator Dennis Allen standing in for Payton, who missed the game after testing positive for COVID-19, the Saints stymied the NFL’s No. 1 passing and scoring offense and ended Brady’s streak of 255 consecutive starts without being shut out.
+With defensive coordinator Dennis Allen standing in for Payton, who missed the game after testing positive for COVID-19, the Saints stymied the NFL’s No. 1 passing and scoring offense and ended Brady’s streak of 255 consecutive starts (including playoff games) without being shut out.

+Former Saints star Drew Brees (304) is the only quarterback with a longer run.

+“This wasn’t in any way a one-man show,” Allen said.
+“This was an organization that came together and won a game.”

-Jordan had two sacks, surpassing 100 for his career, and forced a key fumble in the lowest-scoring game of the NFL season.
-It was the first time in his illustrious career that Brady lost to an opponent that didn’t manage a touchdown.
+Jordan had two of New Orleans’ four sacks, surpassing 100 for his career, and forced a key fumble in the lowest-scoring game of the NFL season.
+It was the first time Brady lost to an opponent that didn’t manage a touchdown.

 “Look, if we wanted to win, we had to put it on the D-line,” Jordan said.
 “We installed a four-man rush front and we got after him.
 We hit him early, we hit him often and we sort of rushed him a few more times than he normally has been.
 I mean, to get Tom Brady — he’s got one of the fastest releases in the game.
 So I’m just overly impressed with my D-line.”

-Brady leads the NFL in completions, attempts, yards passing and TD passes, but was just 26 of 48 for 213 yards and one interception — the eighth he’s thrown in four regular-season games against the Saints, who didn’t have any turnovers Sunday night.
+Brady leads the NFL in completions (404), attempts (602), yards passing (4,348) and TD passes (36), but he was just 26 of 48 for 213 yards and one interception — the eighth he’s thrown in four regular-season games against the Saints, who didn’t have any turnovers Sunday night.

+The Saints have won two in a row after a five-game losing streak that jeopardized their postseason chances.

+“We’re aware of the situation,” Hill said.
+“We’re 7-7 now and we’re doing everything we can to get to the playoffs.
+We have to approach every game like it’s a playoff game.”

-The Saints have won the NFC South every year since 2017, and despite losing star quarterback Drew Brees to retirement and his successor, Jameis Winston, to a season-ending knee injury, they’re not relinquishing the crown without a fight.
+The Saints have won the NFC South every year since 2017, and despite losing Brees to retirement and his successor, Jameis Winston, to a season-ending knee injury, they’re not relinquishing the crown without a fight.

 Trevor Siemian came off the bench to replace Winston and lead New Orleans to a 36-27 victory in the first meeting between the fierce rivals on Oct.
 31. Brady threw for 375 yards and two TDs in that one, but also lost a fumble and had one of his two interceptions returned for a touchdown in the loss.

-This time, the Saints’ defense sacked Brady four times, forced a fumble by the 44-year-old quarterback that ruined Tampa Bay’s best scoring opportunity in the second half, and also intercepted the seven-time Super Bowl winner once.
+This time, the Saints’ defense harassed Brady repeatedly, forced a fumble by the 44-year-old quarterback that ruined Tampa Bay’s best scoring opportunity in the second half, and also intercepted the seven-time Super Bowl winner late in the game.

 “I think it’s just a testament to what our defense is able to do,” Jordan said.
 “The way we were able to attack the offense, I love it.”